MoonriseSoftwareCalifornia/Mars/README.md

 ## What is Mars?

-Mars is a user account and role resource management website built on the [ASP.NET Core Identity Framework](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=visual-studio) that is and open source produce that is free to install.
+Mars is a user account and role resource management website built on the [ASP.NET Core Identity Framework](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=visual-studio).
+Mars is open source and is free to install and use.
 It works with either
 Azure Cosmos DB or Microsoft SQL Server.
-Installation instructions are below.
+[Docker container](https://hub.docker.com/repository/docker/toiyabe/mars) installation instructions are below.

 Functionality includes: